thespamster/the-lady-gardener-v1.1/README.md

 ## Media

 - All images used were shot on my wife's iPhone 11
-- Credit to [Freepik at Flaticons.com](https://www.flaticon.com) for the Facebook, Instagram and Email icons.
+- Credit to [Freepik at Flaticons.com](https://www.flaticon.com) for the Facebook, Instagram, Email and flower icons.
 Check them out.
 Awesome icons for free!

 ## Original Project